 Frequently Asked Questions

-- How long should I marinate chicken before grilling?
-Aim for at least 2 hours, but overnight is preferable for deeper flavor absorption.
+- How long should I marinate chicken?
+At least 2 hours, but overnight is even better for more flavor.

 - Can I grill frozen chicken?
-It’s best to thaw chicken first for even cooking, but if grilling frozen, increase the cooking time and monitor the internal temperature closely.
+It’s better to thaw first, but if you must, add more cooking time and check temp often.

-- How can I keep chicken from drying out on the grill?
-Avoid overcooking, use moderate heat, and consider brining or marinating the chicken for added moisture.
+- How do I keep chicken from drying out?
+Don’t overcook, use moderate heat, and try brining or marinating.

 Conclusion